Script collapse in multilingual ASR: A reference-free metric and 100-pair benchmark: Script Fidelity Rate

 \subsection{Validation protocol}

 Before running any model, the SFR implementation is validated against known positives and negatives for each language (see \texttt{scripts/script\_fidelity.py}).
-For Pashto, the validation additionally checks that corpus-level SFR from the re-imported Paper~A predictions matches the published figure of $<0.8\,\%$ for Whisper models.
+For Pashto, the validation includes examples with Pashto-unique glyphs and Latin negative controls.